 Patients with small-cell lung cancer tend to show metastasis after adhering to previous platinum-based chemotherapy treatment, and the FDA has also approved the chemotherapy drug lurbinectedin (Zepzelca).
 The chemotherapy’s significant side effects depend on the specific person and the dosage used.
-At the same time, the most common side-effects include fatigue, risk of infection, nausea and vomiting, loss of appetite, diarrhoea, and hair loss.
+The most common side-effects include fatigue, risk of infection, nausea and vomiting, loss of appetite, diarrhea, and hair loss.
 Nausea and vomiting are avoidable.

 2. Radiation therapy:

-The small cell lung cancer patients receiving radiation therapy combined with chemotherapy have been recommended to give radiation therapy starting from the chest region with the first or second cycle of chemotherapy.
-Radiation therapy is given once or twice a day.
+Doctors recommend small cell lung cancer patients receiving radiation therapy combined with chemotherapy to get radiation therapy starting from the chest region with the first or second cycle of chemotherapy.
+Doctors administer radiation therapy once or twice a day.
 It is mainly suggested after the surgery for the SCLC patients who are also suffering from some residual disease and whose lymph nodes are affected by cancer.
 If chemotherapy can shrink the tumor, then the remaining tumors and lymph nodes affected by cancer should receive additional treatment with radiation therapy.

 The patients suffering from stage I and II SCLC have not shown metastasis to the lymph nodes and cannot be treated with surgery recommended for radiation therapy.
 The integration of stereotactic body radiation therapy (SBRT) is an option for small cell lung cancer patients as a sizeable precise radiation therapy dose is delivered to a small tumor area.

 The extensive-stage SCLC patients often undergo radiation therapy for treating the remaining disease in the chest region if the chemotherapy has shown efficacy in reducing the size of tumour cells in the other areas of the body.
-Radiation therapy is only recommended after the completion of the chemotherapy.
+Doctors recommend radiation therapy only after the completion of the chemotherapy.

 The highly radiosensitive and thoracic radiation therapy has shown efficacy in the survival rate of the patients with tumors in the limited and extensive stage of small cell lung cancer 6.
 PCI prevents central nervous system recurrence and may improve the long-term survival of patients with good performance status who have responded to chemoradiation therapy 7.

 Also, small cell lung cancer patients often receive radiation therapy showing side effects such as fatigue and loss of appetite.
-The patients receiving radiation therapy in the regions of the neck or centre of the chest, side effects of sore throat and difficulty in swallowing are observed.
-The appearance of skin irritation, similar to sunburn, is regarded within the area where radiation is directed.
+The patients receiving radiation therapy in the regions of the neck or center of the chest, have side effects such as sore throat and difficulty in swallowing.
+Patients experience the appearance of skin irritation, similar to sunburn within the area where they get radiation.
 The patients also develop cough, fever, or shortness of breath months and sometimes years after the radiation therapy ends if the radiation irritates the lungs.
 Approximately 15% of the patient goes through radiation pneumonitis.